Written by Silvana Lucido-BalestrieriUpdated on January 26, 2026

 Benefits of IVR Self-Service

-So, if you nail the best practices we’ve outlined, how does your business stand to benefit?
+So, if you nail the customer self-service best practices we’ve outlined, how does your business stand to benefit?
 The IVR self-service benefits below will give you an idea of why it’s worth putting in the work to get it just right.

-Decrease Operating Costs
+Decrease Operating Costs Up to 80%

 Such automation via AI, too, “can free up resources that can be used to invest in other areas of the business, such as product development or marketing”, according to Sanket Shah, CEO at InVideo.